Outback Steakhouse: Motorsports

-In 2012, Outback Steakhouse became a sponsor of the Ryan Newman and the No. 39 Chevrolet for Stewart-Haas Racing in the NASCAR Sprint Cup Series.
+In 2012, Outback Steakhouse became a sponsor of Ryan Newman and the No. 39 Chevrolet for Stewart–Haas Racing in the NASCAR Sprint Cup Series.
 In their first race as sponsor, Newman won the 2012 Goody's Fast Relief 500 at Martinsville Speedway.
-One of the promotions the company had with Newman is a free Bloomin' Onion on the Monday after a race in which Newman would finish in the Top 10.
-Kevin Harvick took over Outback's sponsorship and promotion in 2014 for two races in their No. 4, after Newman left the team to drive Richard Childress Racing's No. 31 car.
-The company was on Harvick’s car from 2014 until 2018, including his championship in 2014, and in 2019 and until the COVID-19 Pandemic in 2020, the steakhouse was a personal sponsor which kept the Blooming Monday promotion around still.
+One of the promotions the company had with Newman was a free Bloomin' Onion on the Monday after a race in which Newman would finish in the top ten.
+Kevin Harvick took over Outback's sponsorship and promotion in 2014 for two races in their No. 4 after Newman left the team.
+The company was on Harvick's car from 2014 until 2018, including his championship in 2014, and in 2019 and until the COVID-19 pandemic in 2020, the steakhouse was a personal sponsor which kept the Blooming Monday promotion around still.
 It ended after 2020.
-The company also sponsored retired Sprint Cup Series driver and current Fox NASCAR announcer Jeff Gordon's No. 67 for the AC-Delco 200 in the Busch Series during the 1990 season.
+The company also sponsored future four-time Cup Series champion Jeff Gordon's No. 67 for the AC-Delco 200 in the Busch Series during the 1990 season.

+In September 2023, Outback Steakhouse sponsored Stephen Mallozzi, who had previously worked as a server at the restaurant, for a NASCAR Craftsman Truck Series race at Bristol Motor Speedway.